Electric Café: Re-issues

 A remastered edition of Electric Café was released by EMI Records, Mute Records and Astralwerks Records on CD, digital download and heavyweight vinyl in October–November 2009.
 The release was changed back to the original title of Techno Pop.
-Due to licensing restrictions imposed by Warner Music Group, this version has only been made available in the US and Canada as a part of The Catalogue box set.
+Because of licensing restrictions imposed by Warner Music Group before 2013, this version has only been made available in the US and Canada as a part of The Catalogue boxed set.
+However, since 2013, with the sale and break-up of EMI, the album’s rights are controlled by Warner worldwide.